Beyond the BS of Singularity U’s $32M raise to teach trendspotting

 UK accuses Russia of 2017’s NotPetya ransomware attacks

-20 minutes into my interview with CEO Rob Nail, and I still couldn’t cut through the buzzwords about his online and in-person education startup.
+Twenty minutes into my interview with CEO Rob Nail, and I still couldn’t cut through the buzzwords about his online and in-person education startup.
 So I asked him straight up, “with as little BS as possible, what does Singularity University do?”
 He told me “You learn to read the news differently and how to identify which of all the crazy breakthroughs might be relevant to you.
 The most powerful thing we do is give people hope for the future and a credible path for getting there.”

 …Got it.